Never heard of Manly? Well we’re going to let you in on a little secret. … Read more

 Courses are available in the below disciplines.
 For detailed instructions on how to find and select courses, and a list of popular courses see our course selection instructions.
 Students enroll in 3 – 4 courses per semester (between 18 and 24 UoW credits), which usually transfers as 12 – 16 U.S. semester credits.

-Find CoursesAcademic Departments and Schools at the University of Wollongong are divided into five academic divisions: Business; Science, Medicine and Health; Engineering and Information Sciences; Social Sciences and Law, Humanities and the Arts.
+Find CoursesAcademic Departments and Schools at the University of Wollongong are divided into four academic divisions: Arts, Social Sciences & Humanities; Business & Law; Engineering & Information Sciences; and Science, Medicine & Health.

 Discipline |